KIRPAT/EasyList-Flutter/README.md

 This is a self-study project.
 I am following Maximilian Schwarzmüller's [Flutter Course](https://www.udemy.com/learn-flutter-dart-to-build-ios-android-apps/) on Udemy.

 ---
+**Flutter not seeing your device on Linux?:** Flutter may require sudo access to connect to your phone, or even work properly.
+I type **sudo flutter doctor** on the terminal and restart the Android Studio in those cases.
+Not the best solution, but usually solves my problem.

-**Warning:** I have taken unprecedented amount of notes between comment blocks, and they are everywhere.
-That's how I usually study.
+**Warning:** I have taken unprecedented amount of notes between comment blocks.
+No joke, the code is virtually not readible with having them around.
+That's how I usually study, sorry.

 If you are concerned about readibility, I strongly suggest using a text editor or an IDE that is capable of collapsing them all at the opening, so that you don't have to suffer doing it yourself.